What are Circuit Breakers?

 - To Disjoint the system from faulty part to healthy part.

-The Maintenance work is also done by a simple switch, but if the fault current is high, we need to protect the system automatically.
-The simple switch does not protect from the arc so that's why we need a circuit breaker to protect the system from faults.
-A basic circuit breaker consists of fixed and moveable contacts connected to the quick-acting mechanism. if a circuit breaker consists of one set of fixed and moveable contact is called a single-pole circuit breaker.
+A basic circuit breaker consists of fixed and moveable contacts connected to the quick-acting mechanism. if a circuit breaker consists of one set of fixed and moveable contacts is called a single-pole circuit breaker.

-if a circuit breaker consists of three sets of fixed and moveable contact and each set is connected with the single-phase supply is called a Three pole circuit breaker.
-Each circuit breaker consists of Arc Extinguishing Chamber for an Individual pole. we design contacts that are not welded to each other during the Arc process.
-There are Many Types of Circuit breakers that are available in the market in which Air circuit breakers, Oil Circuit breakers, Gas Circuit breakers etc. Below you see the "On position" and "off positions" of the contacts
+Each circuit breaker consists of an Arc Extinguishing Chamber for an Individual pole.
+Many Types of Circuit breakers are available in the market including air circuit breakers, Oil Circuit breakers, Gas Circuit breakers etc. Below you see the "On position" and "off positions" of the contacts

-A normally open(NO)state defines when its connections are open and their resistance is infinite in case ideal and current are not flown in the contacts.
+In a normally open(NO)state, when its connections are open their resistance is infinite and current is not flown in the contacts.

 Working Principle of circuit breaker

-When current-carrying contacts are separate from each other the arc is produced in between them.
-To minimize the arc effect we used an insulating Medium for example Dielectric Oil, Sulpher Hexa Flouride(SF6) Gas and vacuum.
 In normal conditions, the Circuit breaker contacts are closed until the system becomes faulty. when a fault occurs in a system the Relay generates a Signal to the trip coil of the circuit breaker and energizes the trip coil. after that, we separate the contacts with the help of any mechanism.
-The different parts of the Circuits breaker are shown below

 Parts of the circuit breaker